BDC Hamburger Icon

 3. Make regular deposits in your customer’s emotional bank account.

 A marriage proposal on the first date scares off most people.
 Yet that’s the same mistake most companies make when they expect customers to buy right away.
-Want them to commit?
+Do you want them to commit?
 Here’s how to make regular deposits in their emotional bank account:

-1. Start by giving.
-This doesn’t mean you flood prospects with content marketing spam.
-You give them the information and solutions they actually want, and you find out what they want by asking and observing.
+1. Start by giving: This doesn’t mean flooding prospects with content marketing spam.
+Instead, give them the information and solutions they want and find out what they want by asking and observing.

 TipBottom line